This article is about

 Essential Amino Acids (EAAs)

 The body cannot synthesize essential amino acids and must be obtained from dietary sources.
+These include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

 These amino acids are crucial for various physiological functions, including muscle protein synthesis, immune function, and mood regulation.
+Additionally, they serve as precursors for enzymes and neurotransmitters vital for maintaining proper physiological homeostasis.

 EAAs should be obtained from food.